MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-change-emergency-location-user.md

 # Assign or change an emergency location for a user

-**Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose--Microsoft Calling Plans, Operator Connect, or Direct Routing--an emergency location needs to be assigned to each phone number or user.**
+Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, or Direct Routing&mdash;an emergency location needs to be assigned to each phone number or user.

-**Depending on your PSTN connectivity option, however, how you manage and assign emergency locations for a user may vary.
-For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).**
+Depending on your PSTN connectivity option, however, how you manage and assign emergency locations for a user may vary.
+For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

-**This article describes how to assign or change an emergency location for a user.**
+This article describes how to assign or change an emergency location for a user.

 **This article applies to Calling Plans and Operator Connect.**